mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 #### Selecting activity systems as units of analysis

-The process of finding a germ cell/ unit of analysis is seen as a productive technique of explorative activity theory research (with what aim?).
-The work of Blunden [@blundenInterdisciplinaryConceptActivity2009; @blundenGermCellUnit2014] provides as comprehensive justification the utility of the process.
+Early conceptions of activity theory by Vygotsky and Leontiev are built on Hegelian and Marxist concepts of holistic understandings of phenomena [@blunden_activity_2023].
+Varied forms of activity can be conceived as iterations or instances of underlying germ cell concepts (example commodity and exchange in Capital).
+The work of Blunden [@blunden_interdisciplinary_2010; @blunden_germ_2014; @blunden_activity_2023] provides as comprehensive justification the utility of the process of finding a germ cell/ unit of analysis in relation to collaborative projects.

 He describes the germ cell of activity and the unit of activity as two similar concepts with slightly different foci.

 <!-- Mid-level construct of design / patterns heuristics [] -->

     ... the germ-cell and the unit of analysis are one and the same thing, but in one case the developmental aspect is emphasised and in the other case the analytical aspect is emphasised. [@blunden_unit_2020]

 In this thesis, as a designer / researcher and practitioner both aspects are relevant.
 Examining the analytical aspect, the process of seeking and defining a key activity scope/unit for analysis helps define useful boundaries of what to analyse in depth.

 RQ2 of this thesis addresses the potential role of game design patterns (GDPs) as a guiding process in varied forms.
 To do this Ch.
 6 has a narrow focus on the implementation of gameplay design patterns (GDPs) allowing for the identification and analysis of patterns of participant behaviour and introduced and emerging community practices to do with GDPs.
 While this concept of germ cell / unit of analysis is typically used in a larger scope of activity, the principles apply this smaller scope.
 While game making can as an overarching activity system, a narrower activity whose objective is implementing GDPs became a significant unit of activity for this study.

 Turning to the developmental aspect, a granular exploration of the tensions and processes at work in a complex educational environment can via identifying emerging barriers and responses to comprehension, communication and practical barriers to implementing design challenges facilitates replicability of research and supports its potential value to other practitioners [@barab_using_2002].